-A business start-up subsidy is financial aid (currently up to 4,474 euros) whose objective is to provide motivation and support in starting a business.
+A business start-up subsidy is financial aid (up to 6000 euros) whose objective is to provide motivation and support in starting a business.

 Business start-up subsidies